 Investment Advisory Fees will be automatically deducted from the Client Account by the Custodian.
 The Advisor shall send an invoice to the Custodian indicating the amount of the fees to be deducted from the Client Account at the respective quarter end date.
 The amount due is calculated by applying the quarterly rate (annual rate divided by 4) to the average daily balance of assets under management during the preceding quarter with Landmark.
 Clients will be provided with a statement, at least quarterly, from the Custodian reflecting deduction of the Investment Advisory Fee.
 If requested, the Advisor will provide the Client a report itemizing the fee, including the calculation period covered by the fee, the account value and the methodology used to calculate the fee.
 It is the responsibility of the Client to verify the accuracy of these fees as listed on the custodian's brokerage statement as the Custodian does not assume this responsibility.
 Clients may provide written authorization permitting Landmark to be paid directly from their accounts held by the Custodian as part of the Investment Advisory Agreement and separate account forms provided by the Custodian.
 Most clients agree to pay their quarterly fee by authorizing us to debit their account for our quarterly management fee.
-Clients are able to pay their quarterly fees by check or other means, if they request to do so in writing or by not initialing the section of the TD Ameritrade account application titled, "Authorization to pay fees to Agent".
+Clients are able to pay their quarterly fees by check or other means, if they request to do so in writing.